kevin85421/hadoop-submarine/docs/community/README.md

 First of all, you need to get involved and be a Contributor.

-Based on your track-record as a contributor, Per Apache code, PMCs vote on committership, may invite you to be a committer (after we've called a vote).
+Based on your track-record as a contributor, Per Apache code, PMCs vote on committers, may invite you to be a committer (after we've called a vote).
 When that happens, if you accept, the following process kicks into place...

 Note that becoming a committer is not just about submitting some patches; it‘s also about helping out on the development and user [Slack User](https://the-asf.slack.com/submarine-user/), helping with documentation and the issues.

-See [Become a Committer.md](become-a-committer.md) for steps of becoming a committer and more details.
+See [Become a Committer.md](become-a-committer.md) for becoming committer steps and more details.

 ## Communication